About / Est 2019

 How it works

 Membership is open to anyone making music in Austin.
-We charge a sliding-scale annual due ($0—$120) that covers room rent and equipment.
+We charge sliding-scale annual dues ($0–$120) that cover room rent and equipment.
 Members get the keys.

 What we believe